dibyendumajumdar/simpledbm/simpledbm-docs/docs/html/_sources/network-api.txt

 Writing your Application
 ========================
 At present only Java language bindings are available, therefore you must write your application in Java.
-All you need is the SimpleDBM Network Client jar, which includes all other required SimpleDBM modules.
+All you need is the SimpleDBM Network Client jar, which includes required SimpleDBM modules for interacting with the server.

 This document will in future contain a tutorial on how to use the Client API.
-For now, the Java Interface for the API is available in the Appendix.
+For now, the Java Interface for the API is described in the Appendix.
 An example client interaction is given below::

   Properties properties = parseProperties("test.properties");